 Skip to main content

 This is the fun part.
 You’ll describe what you want, and Gemini CLI will build it for you.
-No coding required — just clear descriptions.
+No coding required — just clear descriptions, spoken or typed.

 The Vibe Coding Loop